-We formulate the attack planning problem as an attack \ac{mdp} and enable the defender to allocate intrusion detectors, called sensors for brevity in this context, to detect the presence of an attack.
+We formulate the attack planning problem as a \ac{mdp} and enable the defender to allocate intrusion detectors, called sensors in this context, to detect the presence of an attack.
 The sensor allocation modifies the transition function of the attack \ac{mdp}.
 Specifically, when a state is allocated with a sensor, it becomes a sink/absorbing state, as the attack terminates once a sensor state is reached.
 Therefore, the goal of designing an optimal sensor allocation is to modify the transition function of the attack \ac{mdp} such that the attacker's value can be minimized given the best response attack strategy.
-The sensor allocation problem in attack graphs is closely related to \ac{ssg} \cite{tambe2011security}.
+The sensor allocation problem in attack graphs\cite{jha2002two} is closely related to \ac{ssg} \cite{tambe2011security}.
 In an \ac{ssg}, the defender/leader commits to a strategy first to protect a set of targets with limited resources, while the attacker/follower selects the best response attack strategy to the defender's strategy.
-Related to \ac{ssg} for sensor allocation, Li et al.~\cite{liSynthesisProactiveSensor2023} developed an \ac{milp} formulation for solving joint allocation of detectors and stealthy sensors that minimizes the attacker's probability of success.
+Related to \ac{ssg} for sensor allocation, Li et al.~\cite{liSynthesisProactiveSensor2023} developed a \ac{milp} formulation for solving joint allocation of detectors and stealthy sensors that minimizes the attacker's probability of success.
 Sengupta et al.~\cite{senguptaMovingTargetDefense2018a} modeled the attacker-defender interaction using a normal-form game and proposed a mixed strategy for the defender to randomize intrusion detectors.
 Besides the security game, other resource allocation problems have been extensively studied.
 These include distributing preventive resources to contain the spreading process \cite{nowzariOptimalResourceAllocation2017} in a network; allocating sensors for maximizing coverage \cite{marden2016role}.
 The main difference is that in game-theoretic resource allocation, the decision maker's objective function is a function of the allocated resource and the best response of the attacker, which can be influenced by how the sensors are allocated.